CedricDeVijt/ComputerScienceNotes/Computer Science/Compilers/Lecture 4 Top-down parsing and parser generators.md

 - Discussion on complexity and practicality.
 - Mention of ANTLR and recursive-descent parsers.
 ## 4.7 Recursive-Descent Parsers
 ### Simple Rules
 - Introduction to recursive-descent parsing.
 - Example of parsing rules with Python-like syntax.

-This breakdown organises the lecture content into digestible bullet points, explaining key terms and concepts as per your request.